CarlesRa/fedora-asus-expert-book-setup/README.md

 ### Performance Benchmarks (measured on Core Ultra 7 255H)

-> All llama.cpp benchmarks use CPU-only build (no Vulkan).
-See findings below.
+> CPU and Vulkan benchmarks below use the CPU-only / Vulkan builds.
+SYCL benchmarks (June 2026) use a separate `llama-cpp-sycl` container — see [3.3.1](#331-sycl-igpu-acceleration-via-intel-oneapi).

 | Build | Model | Size | Prompt | Generation |
 |-------|-------|------|--------|------------|